You'll need the correct permission to create an API user

 Only an account owner (or a user with the 'Can manage account' permission) can add API users.
 If you can't complete the process below, or if some of the options don't appear to you, then contact us.

 |» Troubleshooting authentication problems|

-You need an API user if you want to make use of our API or some of our connectors and integrations that access our API, such as dotmailer for Magento.
+You need an API user if you want to use our API, or if you want to use some of our connectors such as dotmailer for Magento.

-You can access the API only with these credentials, although you can have more than one API user per dotmailer account.
+You can have more than one API user in a dotmailer account.

 - Click the person-and-cog icon in the bottom left corner and go to Access > API users

 - The username (email address) is automatically generated for you and must not be edited.
 You can add a description to differentiate between API users, which is useful if you have multiple ones.

 - Enter a password and confirm it.
 Your password must be at least eight characters in length and contain at least one digit or non-alphanumeric character.
 Please avoid including your email address or company name as part of your password.

 - Click Save

 The API user is ready to use immediately.